LogtalkDotOrg/logtalk-for-vscode/README.md

 #### Project commands

 Project (or workspace) commands can be triggered from command palette via entering 'Logtalk' to pop up the list of all commands of this extension.
+In this case, the commands resort to the first workspace folder if multiple workspaces are open.
 Alternatively, these commands can be triggered from the explorer/context menu via right click (Ctrl+click on Windows and Linux, Cmd+click on macOS) in a Logtalk source file in the Explorer.

 |                             Command | Description                                                |
 | ------------------------------: | :------------------------------------------------------------- |